-Elderly patients with anemia may have vague, nonspecific symptoms, and because the symptoms are non-specific, they are often overlooked or of limited help in differentiating between the types of anemia.
-Older patients are at greater risk for falls, cognitive decline, fatigue, and weakness as a result of advanced age, making the identification of anemia even more difficult [50].
+Elderly patients with anemia may have vague, non-specific symptoms; because the symptoms are non-specific, they are often overlooked or of limited help in differentiating between the types of anemia.
+Older patients are at greater risk for falls, cognitive decline, fatigue, and weakness because of advanced age, making the identification of anemia even more difficult [50].
 Patients with mild anemia may remain asymptomatic.
 New-onset, easy fatigue, increased weakness, and shortness of breath are useful clues.
-Other symptoms may include tachycardia, bradycardia, dyspnea, chest pain, dizziness, headache, cold hands and feet, restless legs syndrome, and tarry stools.
+Other signs and symptoms include tachycardia, bradycardia, dyspnea, chest pain, dizziness, headache, cold hands and feet, restless legs syndrome, and tarry stools.
 On occasion, patients may complain of visible changes in or discomfort of the tongue or lips, indicative of atrophic glottis and cheilitis.
 The severity of symptoms is dependent on the rapidity of onset, degree of anemia, physical status, and age of the patient [12].
 Because anemia may be multifactorial, complete evaluation is necessary.

 Pica may develop in some patients with anemia.
-Pica is a condition whereby the patient has an unusual and specific craving to eat non-food items, such as dirt, ice, starch, ashes, or clay.
+Pica is a condition whereby the patient has an unusual craving to eat specific non-food item such as dirt, ice, starch, ashes, or clay.
 Pica is associated with both mineral deficiency (including iron-deficiency anemia) and mental health conditions.
 Pagophagia, a craving (pica) for ice, is present in about 50% of patients with iron deficiency, even in the absence of frank anemia [51].
-Probing for pica is not part of the routine medical history, but it should be included for any patient presenting with anemia, as it is a powerful clue to iron deficiency.
+Probing for pica is not part of the routine medical history, but it should be included whenever anemia is suspected or newly diagnosed, as it is a powerful clue to iron deficiency.

 Patients with symptomatic anemia may present with multiple vague symptoms that do not point to any one diagnosis.
 To fully evaluate these symptoms, physical assessment and laboratory evaluation are necessary.
 Healthcare providers who work with the demented elderly should become adept at detecting medical conditions for patients unable to provide any history or symptomatology.